October 1st is almost upon us and that means that there are 90 more days left in this year.

 Make a Plan

 Here are some of her videos from last year you can watch to get excited for the last 90 days.
 Be sure to signup for her emails and subscribe to my YouTube channel, Instagram and podcast to follow me along on this challenge.
-If you’re going to do the challenge I would love to hear what you’re doing.
-Go tag me over on Instagram and let me know how it is going!
-I always love to hear about how your mental health journey is going.
+You can also subscribe to my mental health newsletter to receive updates and pep-talks for the challenge.